pswhdev/mastermind/TESTING.md

 - Result:
 The "Restart" button is situated beside the "Instructions" button.
 When clicked, it clears the entire game board, initiating a new game session without requiring a page refresh.
 - Expectation:
-To be able to easily select the colours I want to pick.
+To be able to easily select the colors I want to pick.
 - Result:
 The color palette is positioned adjacent to the gameboard, allowing users to select colors by directly clicking or touching their desired color.
 - Expectation:
-To be able to easily change the color of any peg before submitting, but after having chosen the colours of the current row.
+To be able to easily change the color of any peg before submitting, but after having chosen the colors of the current row.
 - Result: To select a peg, simply click or touch the peg on the active row, which is distinguished by dark circles.
 This can be done regardless of whether a color has already been chosen for the peg.
 Moreover, you can change the color by selecting a different one from the color palette.
 - Expectation: Understand the result keys after each round without having to check any other place.
 - Result: